Mike-Leo-Smith/Console-fx/README.md

 ### Usage
 The engine is designed as a lib.
 You need to include it in you own programs, and note that you have to implement some platform-specific functions like displaying the contents in the VRAM to screen and detecting a key event.
-A simple example is provided in main.cpp, which uses GLFW for graphics and key processing.
+An example is provided in main.cpp, which uses GLFW for graphics and key processing, and integrates Eigenmath as it's calculation kernel.

 More detailed, a program using the engine should be like this:
 ```